mir-owahed/DevOps-tutorial/gitlab-cicd-learn/gitlab-runner-setup.md

-# EC2 as Gitlab runner and use docker executor on it
+# EC2 as Gitlab Runner and use docker executor on CICD pipeline.

 ## Breif Overview